 With understanding and education comes progress!
 I hope you guys will say some prayers, or meditations, for our cause.
 Thanks so much for all your mail!!
 I will let you know how it went when I return in November.

 P.S.
 Kirk is not mad at me for the Everest Challenge anymore, so he agreed to come with me!
 I am so thankful for his support and love.
 I don’t know if I could do this without him!
-And also thanks to smart scooter board.
+And also thanks to best walmart thermometer for kids.